sunshine69/loteus-scripts/README.md

 By default it will log you in a icewm windows session.
 You can change the session at the GDM3 login screen though to boot to standard Ubuntu 22 gnome desktop which then no longer be a thin OS anymore :) .

 As of now it is a live, data persistent USB.
 That means any settings, data download etc will be saved to the USB and available after reboot.
 It has:
-- Three web browsers, firefox, edge and google chrome.
-I recommend edge which is pretty fast and less memory usage for a small box.
+- Web browsers, firefox, google chrome.
 - Kodi media player
 - vmware horizon client for remote access to vmware horizon VDIs
 - many text tools - ansible, python3, openvpn, gcc and g++, fish shell.